Spiritsword/ProfilePage-Sep25/docs/discussion.md

 In order to give a feeling of modernity and yet traditionality to the site, I plan to pair a sans serif font (titles) with a serif font for legibility in body text.

 Sans serif: Tahoma (condensed font for impact in titles)
-Serif: Georgia (readable at different font sizes; good for mobile)
+Serif: Georgia (readable at different font sizes; good for mobile).

 ### PLAN